 c.
 It is noted that the total gematrical value of the 4 Bs (4×2) and 15 Ms (15×40), the total is a multiple of 19 => 8 + 600 = 608 = 19×32.
 The gematrical value of “Baa” is 2 and that of “Meem” is 40.
 The gematrical value represents the numeral of an Arabic letter which was used before the discovery of today’s base-10 (decimal) number system.

-Since the humans are not robot, mechanical recitation of some words as well as making of postures during the Salat does not make any positive impact on the souls.
-As the Contact Prayer is the combination of all elements of worship such as remembrance, praise and appreciation, supplication, and reverence and humbleness to God through verbal as well as non-verbal communication with God, we should concentrate on the following during the prayer for contribution to the growth and development of our souls as God has reminded us to be reverent to Him when we perform it to succeed (Quran 23:1-2):
+Since the humans are not robot, mechanical recitation of some words as well as making of postures during the Salat prayer does not make any positive impact on the souls unless we cannot do it with proper attention and reflection.
+God has designed the Contact Prayer with the combination of all elements of worship such as remembrance, praise and appreciation, supplication, and reverence and humbleness to Him through verbal as well as non-verbal communication with Him.
+Thus, we should concentrate on the following during the prayer for contribution to the growth and development of our souls as God has reminded us to be reverent to Him when we perform it to succeed (23:1-2):

 Our awareness is required from the opening of the prayer until the end of the prayer when we are in direct contact of our Almighty Lord and Master.
 Any other thinking except reflection on words we are uttering and postures we are making corrupts our prayer.
 The Satan tries his best to divert our attention to something else but we must put our best efforts and techniques to stay on the prayer to win over the Satan.
 As such, well preparedness before the opening of the prayer is the prerequisite to avoid such influence of the Satan.